 (B)(i) A Member, Delegate, Resident Commissioner, officer, or employee of the House may accept a gift (other than cash or cash equivalent) not prohibited by subdivision (A)(ii) that the Member, Delegate, Resident Commissioner, officer, or employee reasonably and in good faith believes to have a value of less than \$50 and a cumulative value from one source during a calendar year of less than \$100.
-A gift having a value of less than \$10 does not count toward the \$100 annual limit.
-The value of perishable food sent to an office shall be allocated among the individual recipients and not to the

-Member, Delegate, or Resident Commissioner.
+A gift having a value of less than \$10 does not toward the \$100 annual limit.
+The value of perishable food sent to an dividual recipients and not to the Member, Delegate, or Resident Commissioner.
 Formal recordkeeping is not required by this subdivision, but a Member, Delegate, Resident Commissioner, officer, or employee of the House shall make a good faith effort to comply with this subdivision.